chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 It provides 2 things:

 1. An HttpRequestBegin pipeline step to match the requesting device and set the Sitecore device appropriately
-2. A set of rules that can be used as Conditional Renderings
+2. A set of rules that can be used for Conditional Renderings

 ##What prerequisites do you need?